 The missing piece of the jigsaw puzzle, Reeves Meadows in Thelnetham, joins together Hinderclay Fen with Suffolk Wildlife Trusts Thelnetham Middle Fen and our outlying site Carr Meadow.
 Purchased in August 2019 Reeves Meadows, is a really important acquisition for us, it now creates a continuous corridor of land managed for conservation from Thelnetham Ford to Hinderclay Fen.

 Since we acquired the site we have held a meeting of our Conservation Advisory Group (CAG) to discuss the future of the site.
 We have started to gather together information on the site such as level surveys, soil samples, invertebrate and botanical data.

-This summer was the first time we could really start to explore the site.
+Summer 2019 was the first time we could really start to explore the site.
 Across the site the grassland varied significantly – the main meadow is suitable for hay, the middle part of the meadow overrun with ragwort – which is really important for a wide range of insects but may cause us headaches in the future.
 While the area closest to the river is half dry grassland with finer grasses, flowering plants and ant hills and half wet grassland with alder saplings happily growing happily.
 A walk through the long grass revealed over 100 Pyramidal Orchids, several Bee Orchids and even a few Southern Marsh Orchids.

 Pyramidal Orchid © Rowena Langston